Sharilee obtained a degree in secondary English education from the University of Calgary. She has taught in Canada for 10 years.

 As well, assigning roles lets students have ownership of their characters, and gives them a sense of security.
 Let them choose their roles, as much as you can, and if Derek only wants to do the one-liner, that's fine.
 At least he has participated!

 And roles don't have to be the same every day.
-Just, for every scene and every fresh day, assign new roles.
+For every scene and every fresh day, assign new roles.
 You get to be the casting director every class!

 It is also a good idea to keep a list of your cast members from each class, as a record of who read the most, and a reminder of who did what each class.